 On the premium theme Wedding you’ve got a number of settings in your Customizer → Theme Options.
 You may want to add a counter to your big day:

 On this page, you can also select the layout of your site, and even add a logo and direct links to your social media pages:

 In addition to, or in lieu of, paper RSVPs, you can set up an RSVP form to gather your event’s guest count.
 You can modify the contact form feature in your dashboard to create a custom RSVP form on a static page, accessible from your menu (or alternatively within a post).
 Here’s how:

-Click the Add a custom form button, located under the title of your page or post:
+Click the @ icon, located under the title of your page or post:

 You’re taken to a screen on which you can customize the form and its fields:

 You’ll see several fields already filled in.
 The Name, Email, and Comment fields will work well for an RSVP form, though the Website field is probably unnecessary.
-You can delete a field by clicking on the minus symbol located to the right of the field:
+You can delete a field by clicking on the trash can symbol located to the right of the field:

-You can add fields to the form by clicking on the Add a new field link at the bottom of the screen.
+You can add fields to the form by clicking on the Add New Field button at the bottom of the screen.
 It may be helpful to know, for example, if the guest will bring a date, or if children are included in a particular RSVP.
 You can set up a new field and use a variety of options — drop-down menu, checkbox, simple text field, etc. — to collect this information from your guests.

 Here’s an additional field using a drop-down of options, which you can customize:

 You can also edit your new field to allow guests to specify more information about their party: